- General Questions

 Q. How do I request an absentee ballot?

-A. Print an absentee application from the Secretary of State website, fill it out, and drop it off at the county election office or fax or mail the form to your county election office.
+A. Request to be placed on the Absentee List to receive all ballots for which you are eligible by mail, or print an absentee application from the Secretary of State website, fill it out, and drop it off at the county election office or fax or mail the form to your county election office.

 Q. When are the first and last days to request an absentee ballot?

 A. There is no earliest day to apply for an absentee ballot.
-The last day to send in or drop off a request is noon on the day before an election.
+An application for absentee ballot must be received by the election office by noon the day before election day.

 Q. What if I become ill and will not make it to the polls on election day?

-A. If you request an absentee ballot because of a sudden illness or health emergency occurring between 5 p.m. of the Friday preceding the election and noon on election day, you may ask your county election administrator to have a special absentee election board bring an absentee ballot to you.
+A. If you request an absentee ballot because of a sudden illness or health emergency occurring between 5 p.m. of the Friday preceding the election and before close of polls on election day, you may ask your county election administrator to have a special absentee election board bring an absentee ballot to you.

 Q. Can people request to be placed on an absentee list?

 A. Yes.
 In addition to the Absentee List Application, the Application for Absentee Ballot includes the option to receive ballots for subsequent elections.
-In order to stay on the list, citizens must respond to confirmation mailings that will be sent in January.
+In order to stay on the list, citizens must respond to confirmation mailings that will be sent in January of each even-numbered year.

 Q. Are absentee turnout figures available?
 What years are available?